 * The rabies vaccine is compulsory in most states of the United States of America.

 Side effects from vaccinations occur between 30-50 cats per every 10,000 cats vaccinated, and most of those reactions are non-serious.

-Soreness may occur at the spot the vaccine was administered.
-This should be gone within a day or two.
+- Soreness may occur at the spot of the vaccine which will resolve in a day or two.

-Vaccine-associated sarcomas (VAS), which are a type of cancer that results from vaccinations can develop, especially rabies and feline leukemia vaccines.
-The occurrence of VAS is estimated to be 1 to 10 per 1,000 cats vaccinated.
+- Vaccine-associated sarcomas (VAS), which are a type of cancer that results from vaccinations can develop, especially rabies and feline leukemia vaccines.
+The occurrence of VAS is between 1 to 10 per 1,000 cats.

-In some cases, the vaccine may not be effective, which is known as ‘vaccine failure’.
+- In some cases, the vaccine may not be effective (vaccine failure).
 There are a number of causes of this including improper transport or storage, inadequate immune response to the vaccine, maternal antibodies inactivating the vaccination.

 Some veterinarians prefer to administer vaccinations in the legs, this is due to the slight risk of vaccine-associated sarcoma (VAS).
 The theory is if the cat does develop VAS, it is easier to amputate the affected limb, giving the cat a better chance of survival.
 If this is the case, the FeLV vaccine will be injected under the skin on the left rear leg and the rabies vaccine will be injected under the skin of the right rear leg.

 The average cost of the core F3 vaccination is between $60-$75 dollars.
 If you have pet insurance check to see if you are eligible for a rebate for the cost.